evanharmon1/harmon-ops/mac/CHECKLIST-MAC.md

 - [x] All on, including keychain
 - [x] Turn on sync desktop and documents
 - [x] Choose profile pic
-- [ ] Optimize Mac Storage - yes for laptop?
+- [x] Optimize Mac Storage - yes for laptop?
 No for server.
 - [ ] private relay - yes, when out of beta

 ## 3. Authenticate Mac App Store & setup xCode
 - [x] Install xCode via Mac App Store
 - [x] Open xCode
 	- [x] It will ask to install Rosetta - yes
-	- [x] Install git command line tools.
+	- homebrew installs git so you don't need to have xcode install git anymore

 ## 4. Download **Dropbox** and start syncing so I can get my Dropbox dev folder with **dev-env** repo and setupMac.sh
 - [x] Turn on accessbility: yes?
 - [x] Verify when deleting off of Dropbox: No
-- [x] Share screenshots and recordings using Dropbox: Yes
+- [x] Share screenshots and recordings using Dropbox: No (Use CleanShot X)
 - [x] Choose Folders to sync:
 	- [x] Everything
-- [x] Files stored with: Local (not online-only)
+- [x] New files stored with: Local (not online-only)
 - [x] Smart sync: No
 - [x] Store in default location - Users/evan/Dropbox

-## 5. Run **setupMac.sh** from its directory at ~/Dropbox/dev/DevEnv/dev-env/mac
+## 5. Run **setupMac.sh** from its directory at dev-env/mac
+- [x] Install homebrew (which also installs git from xCode):

+  ` /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`

+  - [x] And run the 2 commands that homebrew tells you to run to add brew to your PATH.

+- [x] Apple Software Update - macOS & App Store

+- [x] clean reboot

 - [x] Double check setupMac.sh

+  - [x] Duplicate the Brewfile and name it after that machine so you can maintain a list for each machine if you want.
-	- [x] Verify Brewfile packages are what you want
+  - [x] Verify Brewfile packages are what you want (some need to be uncommented due to some always reinstalling)
   - [x] Check what dotfiles from Mackup in iCloud will be linked over to the local machine and delete any from iCloud that are not wanted.
+  - [x] Make a backup of the Mackup directory in iCloud
+    - In case the mackup restore command messes up
+  - [ ] Check what settings you want from configureMacSettings.sh, or if you want to even use that script.

 - [x] Clean reboot

 - [x] `caffeinate -disu ./setupMac.sh`

+  - [x] Usually needs a few Mac password prompts
+  - [x] After sexy-bash-prompt install, you need to type exit to get out of the bash env that loads so the setupMac.sh script continues.

 ## 5. Connect Peripherals
 - [x] Keyboards